| Home | | Blog | About Author | Certificates | Research Publications | About Us | Contact Us |

 7. Sunday:- Vegetable Soup with Barley

-It is low carbon recipe because: It uses root vegetable & grains with minimal processing
+It uses root vegetable & grains with minimal processing

 • Items may be used: Barley, veg broth, herbs, potatoes, leeks, celery etc.